Click each to see answer.

 Question 10: What is the process if I make the initial call to EFSCares?

-First, the licensed therapist will assess your personal problem.
-Second, if necessary, the licensed therapist will refer you for short-term counseling services.
+First, the trained professional will assess your personal problem.
+Second, if necessary, you will be referred for follow-up services that could include short-term counseling services.
 Short-term counseling locations are geographically convenient for student access and can be scheduled as face-to-face sessions.

-Question 11: What if my problem requires long-term services (more than three sessions)?
+Question 11: What if my problem requires long-term services?

-The college is contracted to provide each student with as many as six counseling sessions per year.
+The college is contracted with GEE Resolutions to provide each student with as many as six counseling sessions per year.
 If additional sessions are needed as determined by the counselor, the counselor will work with students and their insurance provider to find low cost services at the students’ expense.

 Question 12: How do I get started?